 - the students would have gained basic knowledge of the concepts of management and the functions of management. - the students would have learnt fundamentals of the functional areas of management viz., operations management, materials management, marketing management, human resources management and financial management.

 FUELS AND LUBRICANTS LAB

-- To understand the fuel quality and constituents - To understand viscosity of liquid fuels - To examine the flash and fire point of fuels
+- To understand the fuel quality and constituents - To learn the behavior of viscosity liquid fuels - To examine the flash and fire point of fuels - To examine properties of liquid and gaseous fuel